MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/frequently-asked-questions.md

 ### Can I publish my game?

 You can use UWP and your Xbox One in Developer Mode to build and test your games on Xbox One.
 To publish UWP games, you must register with [ID@XBOX](http://www.xbox.com/Developers/id) or be part of the [Xbox Live Creators Program](https://developer.microsoft.com/games/xbox/xboxlive/creator).

-The Xbox Live Creators Program is currently in Preview and allows you to have access to a subset of Xbox Live functionality such as Leaderboards, Featured Stats, and Cloud Saves.
-No approval is required to join this program.
-If you’d like to access the full Xbox Live stack including Multiplayer, Achievements, and Gamerscore; or want to access the full power of the Xbox One family of devices using hardware dev kits, join the [ID@Xbox](http://www.xbox.com/Developers/id) program instead.
 For more info, see [Developer Program Overview](https://developer.microsoft.com/games/xbox/docs/xboxlive/get-started/developer-program-overview.html).

 ### Will the standard Game engines work?